 First off, let’s get the name straight: This fab place is officially called Wilsons Promontory National Park.
 Tourists like to call it Wilsons Prom, while locals almost exclusively refer to it as The Prom.
 (You know, kind of like how tourists say San Fran, while locals say SF?).
 If we Americans didn’t have that dreadful high school dance of the same name, I’d totally be on board with calling it The Prom – but it just feels weird to me, so I’ll stick with the touristy name.

 Wilsons Prom by Public Transport

-It took me this long to explore the #1 thing on my Melbourne side trip bucket list because, sadly, getting to Wilsons Prom by public transport is a royal PITA.
+It took me this long to explore the #1 thing on my Melbourne weekend trip bucket list because, sadly, getting to Wilsons Prom by public transport is a royal PITA.
 The only way I know of is to take a VLine bus from Melbourne to Foster, and then pay for a shuttle to/from the park with the Foster YHA (they require you to stay at their hostel at least one night, though).
 The shuttle should drop you off at Tidal River, which is where the main campground is located.

 But then if you don’t have a car, it’s pretty difficult to get around the park.
 Most of the Wilsons Prom walks you have to drive to the trailheads and walk in from the car park; otherwise you’ll be walking miles just to get to the trail, not mention to get back, which is just pointless.
 That said, I see two possible options if you take the bus to Wilsons Prom and don’t have a car to get around: